Nutanix Life Cycle Manager (LCM)

 The below cluster has not had any updates run against it.

-You can see above all of the available updates in this 3 node cluster.
-Note than only 2 of the SSD’s needed updates as we had previously had one replaced and this was shipped with a later firmware.
+You can see above all of the available updates in this 3-node cluster.
+Note that only 2 of the SSDs needed updates as we had previously had one replaced and this was shipped with a later firmware.

 Once you have started the upgrade progress LCM handles the orchestration piece, stopping just the required services and functions to allow the upgrade to complete.